 - Treehouse: Located in Los Angeles with a biodynamic approach to living including a resident cafe, rooftop, dining hall, art studio, library, music studio, lounge, and of course, a tree house!
 It consists of an apartment building with 5 bedroom, 3 bedroom and studio options.

 - Haven: Wellness community with two locations in Venice Beach, Los Angeles.
 The space supports living with intention and practising together.
 Facilities include a gym, yoga studio, co-working, courtyard, rooftop deck, and spaces for creative events.

-- OpenDoor: 18 fully furnished shared homes across San Francisco, Berkely, Oakland, Portland, and Seattle.
+- OpenDoor: over 15 fully furnished shared homes across San Francisco, Berkely, Oakland, Portland, and Seattle.
 Its mission is to enable members to live with greater connection, creativity, and sense of purpose.